SRFleming/Slimey-Business-Game/README.md

 #### Think aloud

 With this technique, the user will play the game once.
 He or she will start the game and play it through until they win, or their character dies, without any input from the interviewer.
-While they are playing, the user should vocalise their thoughts, which will be noted by the interviewer.
+While they are playing, the user should vocalise their thoughts, which will be noted by the interviewer (Goncalves, 2022).
 These notes will be written in section Results.

 #### Interview